codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/shared-configuration.md

 max-width="50%"
 %}

-Once you click *Select* the values from the shared configuration will be appended to the ones you have in your pipelines.
+Once you click *Add* the values from the shared configuration will be appended to the ones you have in your pipelines.
 In case of similar values the shared configuration will follow the [precedence rules]({{site.baseurl}}/docs/codefresh-yaml/variables/#user-provided-variables).